Abducted woman called husband from car trunk before her death

 "She was at a rest stop and a suspect approached her and hit her in the head and put her in the trunk," Lewis & Clark County Sheriff Leo Dutton told KXLY.

-An Idaho license plate reader notified authorities that the car had crossed into the city of Post Falls, the affiliate reported.
+After the call, an Idaho license plate reader notified authorities that the car had crossed into the city of Post Falls, the affiliate reported.
 Authorities used cell phone records to determine the car was heading toward Spokane.

 Police narrowed the search area, but by the time they got to her, it was too late.
-The Spokane County Sheriff's Deputies said they found the car, along with her body, at 12:30 a.m.
+The Spokane County Sheriff's Deputies said they found the car, along with a body, at 12:30 a.m.
 Wednesday near the Spokane International Airport.

 Authorities did not release a cause of death, but said it is believed to be a homicide, according to the affiliate.